40 Matching Results

 Partner: UNT Libraries Government Documents Department

-Description: Map displays soil types along with creeks, lakes, rivers, towns, schools, churches, stores, roads, and railroads.
+Description: Map displays soil types along with creeks, lakes, rivers, farms, towns, churches, schools, colleges, roads, and railroads.
 Includes legend and symbols.
+Gives soil profiles (3 feet deep).

 Creator: United States.
 Bureau of Soils.